go-gitea/gitea/docs/content/doc/packages/maven.en-us.md

 # Maven Packages Repository

-Publish [Maven](https://maven.apache.org) packages in your project’s Package Registry.
+Publish [Maven](https://maven.apache.org) packages for your user or organization.

 **Table of Contents**